nikhil-amin/together-plan/README.md

 *   [Node.js](https://nodejs.org/) (version 18.x or later recommended)
 *   [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
 *   A Firebase project.
-*   A Google Cloud project (usually the same as your Firebase project) with the necessary AI/ML APIs enabled (e.g., "Generative Language API" or "Vertex AI API") for Genkit and billing enabled if required.

 ## ⚙️ Setup & Configuration